subhh/pageattrlib/README.md

-# XSLT Library to work with PAGE XML custom attributes
+# Work with PAGE XML custom attributes

-Copyright (c) by State and University Library Hamburg and released under the terms of the MIT license.
+Copyright (c) 2021–2022 by State and University Library Hamburg and released under the terms of the MIT license.

 ## Usage